 Bak Mei practitioners seldom use the regular fist, preferring to use the leopard fist or the phoenix- eye fist to concentrate power in a small area to the body’s most vulnerable points such as the throat, temple or eyes.

-It is classified as both an internal and an external system, and at advanced levels there is a great emphasis on the breath and on mental concentration to generate power.
-Pak Mei kung fu stylists learn special breathing techniques using the abdomen.
+Bak Mei is classified as both an internal and an external system, and at advanced levels there is a great emphasis on the breath and on mental concentration to generate power.
+Pak Mei kung fu stylists learn their own special breathing techniques using the abdomen.

 Bak Mei uses a chain punch which is quite similar to the Wing Chun chain punch, but it uses more waist rotation and the punch uses the bottom 3 knuckles like Wing Chun but also incorporates the phoenix eye punch.
 Sticking and chi sao are not trained or used.